GiselaHKopp/Guineafowl_Notebook/vignettes/3_analysis.knit.md

 inspect the data:

-inspect the distribution of the predictor
+inspect the distribution of the response: relatedness

 <!-- rnb-text-end -->